 What Is a Recreational Therapy Assistant?

-A recreational therapy assistant is a trained professional who helps a recreational therapist provide treatment to patients supporting or assisting them.
+A recreational therapy assistant is a trained professional who helps a recreational therapist provide treatment to patients by supporting or assisting them.
 In a variety of settings, such as hospitals, assisted living homes, mental institutions, and juvenile detention centers, people in this position work to improve the physical, mental, and emotional well-being of others.
-They do so implementing activities aimed at cultivating a person’s interest and abilities in things like board games, sports, music, hobbies, crafts, dance, or other activities based on the individual’s abilities and desires.
+They do so by implementing activities aimed at cultivating a person’s interest and abilities in things like board games, sports, music, hobbies, crafts, dance, or other activities based on the individual’s abilities and desires.
 This type of therapy is used to help people rehabilitate themselves mentally, physically, or both.
 Assistants typically provide support; depending on the situation, they may assist in the development of plans, the organization of supplies, or the coordination of larger group activities.
 In most cases, they are unable to provide therapy directly, though experience as an assistant can be beneficial when pursuing a career as a full-fledged therapist in the future.

 Getting a Glimpse of Recreational Therapy in General

-Most health and wellness experts agree that recreation is essential for a balanced life, and therapeutic recreation capitalizes on this concept utilizing various forms of leisure activity, hobbies, and sports to aid healing.
+Most health and wellness experts agree that recreation is essential for a balanced life, and therapeutic recreation capitalizes on this concept by utilizing various forms of leisure activity, hobbies, and sports to aid healing.
 The field can be broad, and therapists often specialize in specific areas.
 Some work with traumatized children, while others work with juvenile offenders or adult convicts who have been separated from society for a long time; still others work with the elderly or infirm.

 Common Tasks and Responsibilities